Family Law

 Spousal Support and Child Support Are Calculated Together

-When child support is also at issue, it is determined first under the statewide guideline schedule.
+When child support in Pennsylvania is also at issue, it is determined first under the statewide guideline schedule.
 The spousal support formula then applies to the adjusted income figures.
 The custody schedule directly affects both results, which means these issues should be evaluated together from the outset.

 Post Divorce Alimony Is Part of the Equitable Distribution Picture

 Post divorce alimony does not exist in isolation.
 It interacts directly with property division, business interest valuation, and the overall financial structure of the decree.
 The alimony analysis and the equitable distribution analysis are best handled together.
+For parties entering a second marriage or those with significant separate assets, a prenuptial agreement can define these terms in advance.

 Early strategy determines leverage.
 Call 412-351-4422 or schedule a consultation before the next conference date.

 Pennsylvania does not award alimony in every divorce.
-Whether support enters your case at all, in what amount, and for how long depends on a detailed, fact intensive analysis that courts take seriously.
+Whether support enters your case at all, in what amount, and for how long depends on a detailed, fact-intensive analysis that courts take seriously.
 The financial terms set during separation and divorce do not expire with the emotions of the breakup.
 They can shape your financial life for years after the decree is entered.
 For cases where combined net income exceeds the support guideline cap, see our page on alimony in high-income Pennsylvania divorces.

 Lebovitz & Lebovitz has counseled clients through spousal support, alimony pendente lite, and post divorce alimony matters in Western Pennsylvania since 1933.
 Stephen Lebovitz handles these matters personally at every stage, from the initial Domestic Relations Section conference through exceptions practice and court review where necessary.

-Alimony Pendente Lite
+Spousal Support vs. Alimony Pendente Lite in Pennsylvania

 The Allegheny County DRS Process